Skip to content

 Environment Variables

-No environment variables are explicitly used in this workflow.
-All configuration is handled through: - Hardcoded phone numbers and shortcodes - Credential-stored API keys and connection strings
+No environment variables are used in this workflow.
+All configuration is handled through node parameters and credentials.

 Data Flow